axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/top-content-bar/README.md

 # Top content bar

-Used as top of the page Warning or info box that can show text and have a call to action button.
+Used as top of the page warning or info box that can show text and have a call to action button.

-There is also the possibility to add children by yourself.
-Be sure to set the margins yourself in this case.
+There is also the possibility to add child elements.

 ## Usage